14 Unique Movie Theatres in Auckland That Make Watching Movies Way Better!

 Lights, camera, popcorn, please!
 The best place to watch a film in Auckland is not your couch.
 It is time to get out of the house!

-The movie theatre scene in Auckland ranges from independent non-profits and IMAX screens to landmark nostalgic attractions and modern multiplexes in shopping complexes, which means every week you are blessed with a diverse assemblage of possibilities for soaking up the pleasures of the silver screen.
+The movie theatre scene in Auckland ranges from independent non-profits and IMAX screens to landmark nostalgic attractions and modern multiplexes in shopping complexes, which means you are blessed with a diverse assemblage of possibilities for soaking up the pleasures of the silver screen every week.

 The hardest part is picking a good movie theatre, so we’ve rounded up the notable cinemas in Auckland to best suit your movie night out.